rajbos/rajbos.github.io/_posts/2021-02-06-GitHub-Actions.md

 ![Image of locks on a fence](/images/20210206/jon-moore-bBavss4ZQcA-unsplash.jpg)
 ##### <span>Photo by <a href="https://unsplash.com/@thejmoore?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Jon Moore</a> on <a href="https://unsplash.com/s/photos/security?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

+# Setting up an internal marketplace for GitHub Actions
+All posts eventually lead up to setting up an internal marketplace for GitHub Actions: something that your team can control, prevents random actions from being used and gives you the process to run actual security checks on the actions in use.
+Learn how to set one up in your organization [here](/blog/2021/10/14/GitHub-Actions-Internal-Marketplace).

 # Forking action repositories
 In the post on [Forking action repositories](/blog/2021/02/06/GitHub-Actions-Forking-Repositories) I show these best practices:
 * Verify the code the Action is executing